aalekseev/10-steps-security-pycon-ee-2020/slides/09-tools.md

 - [Mozilla Observatory](https://observatory.mozilla.org/)

 <!-- note

+I will mention a few tools and others you can research later

 1. **OWASP ZAP**
     - This is an attack proxy.
 It sits between browser and application, intercepts requests, analyzes it for vulnerabilities and puts a report